Do you remember...

 8) I've forgotten to mention Tongue Twister who's another of the Monster Mousses.
 Perhaps there were four mousses in total!!
 You can see him on the left of my photo.
 (Cheers, and I've now added Tongue Twister to the tables)

-I've tracked down the winning Ebay bidder for both the mugs and the set of pots, Jon Blaag.
+I've tracked down the winning eBay bidder for both the mugs and the set of pots, Jon Blaag.
 Lucky guy!

 He's kindly sent me photos of the pots that I didn't have for my table.
 You can see which they are, in the tables above, as they're a completely different style to the ones I have.